JohnJohansson/webbutveckling-3-labb-5.2/README.md

 # API

+**V1.1**

+Fixed the bugs after exelent teacher feedback.

+There was a small error in the install script here.

+In the $sql = "
+INSERT INTO * VALUES ";

+I had missed a . so the correct code would be " $sql .= "

+This is now fixed and all of the code works as it should.

+Link to published page: http://studenter.miun.se/~tijo1901/DT173G/moment%205.2/pub/

+Link to api raw data: http://studenter.miun.se/~tijo1901/DT173G/moment%205.1/api.php

+Link to api Install script: http://studenter.miun.se/~tijo1901/DT173G/moment%205.1/install.php (so you can erase and then replace the courses)

+**V1.0**

 So this is part two of the API assigment, sadly its not working exactly as it should online.

 On this free hosting site I can consume the API but not make any changes, it did however let me